 Asian Ginseng Summary:

 Although much of ginsengs actions have been exaggerated over the years, it's still an incredibly useful tonic herb.
-Perhaps the best use of this plant is for the elderly to improve energy levels, and promote longevity.
+Perhaps the best use of this plant is for the elderly to increase energy and promote longevity.

 - Anti Diabetic